On the energy landscape of symmetric quantum signal processing: Abstract

 \section{Abstract}

 Symmetric quantum signal processing provides a parameterized representation of a real polynomial, which can be translated into an efficient quantum circuit for performing a wide range of computational tasks on quantum computers.
-For a given polynomial, the parameters (called phase factors) can be obtained by solving an optimization problem.
+For a given polynomial $f$, the parameters (called phase factors) can be obtained by solving an optimization problem.
 However, the cost function is non-convex, and has a very complex energy landscape with numerous global and local minima.
 It is therefore surprising that the solution can be robustly obtained in practice, starting from a fixed initial guess $\Phi^0$ that contains no information of the input polynomial.
 To investigate this phenomenon, we first explicitly characterize all the global minima of the cost function.
-We then prove that one particular global minimum (called the maximal solution) belongs to a neighborhood of $\Phi^0$, on which the cost function is strongly convex under suitable conditions.
-This explains the aforementioned success of optimization algorithms, and solves the open problem of finding phase factors using only standard double precision arithmetic operations.
+We then prove that one particular global minimum (called the maximal solution) belongs to a neighborhood of $\Phi^0$, on which the cost function is strongly convex under the condition $\norm{f}_{\infty}=\mathcal{O}(d^{-1})$ with $d=\deg(f)$.
+Our result provides a partial explanation of the aforementioned success of optimization algorithms.